 Bacchus already seems a bit drunk and extends an invitation to the viewer to join him for a glass of wine and maybe something more… If you look carefully, you can see the ripples in the glass of wine to indicate the movement of the left arm of Bacchus towards the viewer.

-Backstory: This painting was created when Caravaggio was staying with his first patron, Cardinal del Monte.
+Backstory: This painting was created when Caravaggio was staying with his first patron, Cardinal del Monte in Rome.
 True to his unconventional style, Caravaggio painted an imperfect, limited, earthly version of Bacchus.
 This may be close to some of the figures he met in the many taverns and brothels that he liked to visit.

 Who is Bacchus?
 Bacchus (in Greek Dionysus) is the god of the wine, fertility, madness, theatre, and religious ecstasy.
 He is the son of god Zeus and the mortal Semele.

 Who is Caravaggio?
 Michelangelo Merisi da Caravaggio (1571-1610) was trained by Simone Peterzano, who was in turn trained by Titian.
 He used a realistic painting style, paying both attention to the physical and emotional state of the subjects he painted.
 He combined this with a brilliant contrast between light and shadow in his paintings.

 Caravaggio had a tumultuous life and was accused of murder, assault, many fights, and he served in prison.
 However, his sheer brilliance as an artist has given him a place in the history books.
 His painting style has had a big influence on the development of Baroque painting (which includes drama and an intense contrast between light and dark).
 Among his many famous works are his Medusa in the Uffizi Museum and The Musicians in the Metropolitan Museum of Art.